DR. BENJAMIN M. WROBLEWSKI was born in Shenandoah PA on September 5, 1892.

 By 1924 Dr. Benjamin Wroblewski had married and come to Camden NJ.
 The 1924 City Directory shows that he had moved to and set up a medical practice at 1190 Atlantic Avenue.
 By 1929 Dr. Benjamin and Doris Wroblewski had moved to 1166 Thurman Street.
 Dr. Wroblewski also practiced medicine at that address.
 The 1930 Census shows that there was a daughter, Gloria, then seven years old.

 Dr. Benjamin Wroblewski lived and practiced medicine at 1166 Thurman Street in Camden through the early 1970s.
-By 1977 he had retired and moved from the city.
+By 1973 he had sold the building and moved from the city.

 Last a resident of Moorestown NJ, Dr. Wroblewski died in December of 1979.
 His wife later moved to Ventnor NJ.
 She passed December 25, 1989